The Sinking of Bethany Ann Crane

 Mayor Crane cleared his throat, took a sip of iced tea, then addressed his neighbors.
 “First of all, I’d like to thank Fancy for keeping the diner open this afternoon so that we could have this meeting.
 I know she likes to get out of here early on Fridays.”

 “I’m happy to, Uncle Dean.”
 She smiled and glanced over at David Gilfillan.

 “I won’t keep you waiting because I know you’re all wondering what transpired earlier this morning at my office…”

-Just then the mayor’s mother-in-law hurried into the diner with his young daughter.
+Just then the mayor’s mother-in-law hurried into the diner with his eight-year-old daughter.
 The girl’s face was flushed, her cheeks tear-stained, and her strawberry blond hair looked like a sparrow had tried to build a nest in it.

 The old woman offered a quick apology, then set the girl up at the counter with a small pack of Crayolas and a Mickey Mouse coloring book.
 She pulled a dirty Raggedy Ann doll out of her bag, placed it on the stool beside the child, then sat down at the table where her brother, the country doctor, and his wife, Diane, were sitting.

 The mayor cleared his throat again.
 “Thank you, Helen.”